infovirtuel/Atera-Report-Generator/README.md

 :white_check_mark: unified output function to simplify adding new output methods

-:x: EOL report in a separate function instead of being built in csv_results

 :white_check_mark: Remove necessity for filepath if CSV/PDF is not selected

+:x: harmonisation of report rows and labels for teams/pdf/ui/csv

 ## CLI